Distributed Optimisation with Linear Equality and Inequality Constraints using PDMM: Numerical experiments

+To demonstrate that PDMM doesn't converge for general problems, we consider the following $\ell_1$ consensus problem:

+where the data $a_i$ was randomly generated from a Gaussian distribution.
+We consider a random geometric graph of $n=25$ nodes where we have set the communication radius $r = \sqrt{2\log(n)/n}$, thereby guaranteeing a connected graph with probability at least $1-1/n^2$ \cite{dal:02}.
+The resulting graph is depicted in Figure~\ref{fig:graph_25nodes}.

+Since the objective function is not uniformly convex, the IEQ-PDMM algorithm is not guaranteed to converge.
+This is shown in Figure~\ref{fig:pdmm_l1} (blue curve).
+In addition, results are shown when we average IEQ-PDMM for different values of $\alpha$ in which case the algorithm is expected to converge.
+Note that the case $\alpha=\frac{1}{2}$ corresponds to Douglas-Rachford splitting of the lifted dual function.
+The step size parameter $c$ was set to $c= 0.4$.

+To demonstrate that uniform monotonicity of the subdifferential $\partial f$ is sufficient for primal convergence, we consider the following extended problem:

+That is, compared to problem \eqref{eq:l1}, we added to the $\ell_1$ norm an $\ell_3$ norm cubed, thereby making the objective function uniformly convex.
+Note that the resulting objective is not differentiable nor strongly convex.
+Figure~\ref{fig:l1_monotone} shows convergence results for problem \eqref{eq:l1_monotone}, where the MATLAB function {``fmincon''} was used as the internal optimisation solver.
+As expected, standard IEQ-PDMM converges for this problem and averaging slows down the convergence rate.

-Figure~\ref{fig:conv} shows convergence results for synchronous and asynchronous update schemes (left plot), where the optimal solution $x^*$ was computed using the MATLAB quadratic programming routine {``quadprog''}.
-In both schemes we considered non-averaged ($\alpha=1$) and averaged ($\alpha=1/2$) updates.
-We can observe that non-averaged updates converge in general faster than averaged updates (similar to what has been concluded for equality constraint PDMM \cite{Sherson17PDMM}).
-The right plot shows convergence results in the case we have transmission losses.
-The latter results are only given for asynchronous IEQ-PDMM with $\alpha=1$.
-Hence, the blue curve in the right plot is identical to the orange curve in the left plot.
-We can observe that the algorithm converges for all loss rates and that the convergence rate decreases proportional to the loss rate, similar to was been observed for equality constraint PDMM \cite{jor:23}.
+To demonstrate the convergence of stochastic IEQ-PDMM, we consider problem \eqref{eq:l1_monotone} again.
+Figure~\ref{fig:ieq-pdmm_stoch} shows convergence results for synchronous and asynchronous IEQ-PDMM, where again the MATLAB function {``fmincon''} was used as the internal optimisation solver.
+The blue curve shows the result for synchronous IEQ-PDMM and is identical to the blue curve in Figure~\ref{fig:l1_monotone}.
+However, in order to make a meaningful comparison between synchronous and asynchronous update schemes, the convergence results are presented as a function of number of transmission rather than number of iterations.
+We can observe that synchronous and asynchronous IEQ-PDMM have similar convergence rates.
+In addition, the algorithm is robust against transmission failures and converges for all loss rates; the convergence rate decreases proportional to the loss rate, similar to what has been observed for equality constraint PDMM \cite{jor:23}.